solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

--   `function deploy() public`: This function is empty in the `Proposal` contract.

-    ```solidity
-    function deploy() public virtual {}
-    ```

-    Override this function when there are deployments to be made in the proposal.
+-   `deploy()`: Deploys necessary contracts for the proposal.
 Here is an example from a [governor bravo proposal](../../guides/governor-bravo-proposal.md) demonstrating how to deploy two contracts, Vault and Token, if they are not already deployed.

     ```solidity
     function deploy() public override {